OSU-HPCC/New-User-Tutorial/submitscripts.md

 	#PBS -j oe

-By default Linux separates normal output and error.
-This puts them together and makes sure that if anything goes wrong with your job you will have all the error messages saved in your output file.
+By default Linux treats the normal output to your screen and error output as two different objects.
+This command puts them together and makes sure that if anything goes wrong with your job you will have all the error messages saved in your output file.
+This helps both you and OSU-HPCC staff figure out how to fix any problems that may occur.

 	#PBS -m abe -M youremail@okstate.edu